Dragory/firefox-direct-images-on-i-redd-it/README.md

 # Open Reddit images directly

-This is a web extension that forces images on i.redd.it and preview.redd.it to open directly in the browser, rather than being embedded in a splash page.
+Lightweight browser extension that forces images on i.redd.it and preview.redd.it to open directly in the browser, rather than being embedded in a splash page.

 ## Usage on Firefox